sysflow-telemetry/sf-deployments/helm/README.md

 # SysFlow Helm Charts

-This repository contains a set of helm charts used to deploy the sysflow collector, exporter, and analytics engine driver into a K8s environment.
+The sf-deployments repository  contains a set of helm charts (under the helm directory) used to deploy the sysflow collector, exporter, and analytics engine driver into a K8s environment.
 It also contains a test harness for testing the telemetry infrastructure against various workloads.
 Think of helm as a package manager for deploying kubernetes pods and services into a cloud.
 The charts tell Helm how to conduct these deployments and allow the user to change a wide array of configurations.